keichi/binary-parser/README.md

 - `greedy` - (Optional, defaults to `false`) If true, then this parser reads until it reaches the end of the buffer.
 Will consume zero-bytes.
-- `stripNull` - (Optional, must be used with `length`) If true, then strip null characters from end of the string
+- `stripNull` - (Optional, must be used with `length`) If true, then strip null characters from end of the string.

 ### buffer(name[, options])
 Parse bytes as a buffer.
 Its type will be the same as the input to